paulsengroup/hictk/docs/cli_reference.rst

     -t,     --table TEXT:{chroms,bins,pixels,normalizations,resolutions,cells,weights} [pixels]
                                 Name of the table to dump.
-    -r,     --range TEXT [all]  Excludes: --query-file --cis-only --trans-only Coordinates of the genomic regions to be dumped following UCSC-style notation (chr1:0-1000).
+    -r,     --range TEXT [all]  Excludes: --query-file --cis-only --trans-only Coordinates of the genomic regions to be dumped following UCSC style notation (chr1:0-1000).
-            --range2 TEXT [all]  Needs: --range Excludes: --query-file --cis-only --trans-only Coordinates of the genomic regions to be dumped following UCSC-style notation (chr1:0-1000).
+            --range2 TEXT [all]  Needs: --range Excludes: --query-file --cis-only --trans-only Coordinates of the genomic regions to be dumped following UCSC style notation (chr1:0-1000).
             --query-file TEXT:(FILE) OR ({-}) Excludes: --range --range2 --cis-only --trans-only
                                 Path to a BEDPE file with the list of coordinates to be fetched (pass - to read queries from stdin).